Tonywuhk/realai.org/about/README.md

 | Date of Incorporation    | 19 December 2016                       |
 | Director                 | [Jonathan Yan](mailto:jyan@realai.org) |

 Real AI is currently supported by donations.
 Our bank account number is 390-693182-883, [Hang Seng Bank](https://bank.hangseng.com/1/2/business/bank-accounts/integrated-business-solutions/faq#12).
 Please note that we are **not**, and do not intend to be, a [charity under section 88](http://www.ird.gov.hk/eng/tax/ach_tgc.htm) of the Inland Revenue Ordinance in Hong Kong.
+We plan to include in our Articles of Association clauses that state precisely and clearly our objectives, and do not expect to pay any dividends in the foreseeable future.

 | Date of Donation | Donor                                                               | Amount         |
 | ---------------- | ------------------------------------------------------------------- | -------------- |